John Mersch, MD, FAAP

 - The immediate and long-term consequences of obesity include physical, psychological, and economic issues.

 - Obesity prevention will require both a personal and social/cultural change in lifestyle.
-A large volume of current research will help clarify what will be most helpful.
+The large volume of current research will help clarify what will be most helpful.

 What is childhood obesity?
-How is childhood obesity diagnosed?
+How do health-care professionals diagnose childhood obesity?

 Find out what women really need.